tb-pm/idp-software.com/docs/vendors/AntWorks/index.md

 ## Overview

 AntWorks' cognitive machine reading (CMR+) provides intelligent document processing.
-This process works by utilizing six main points: input, pre-processing, document classification, [data extraction](https://idp-software.com/capabilities/extraction/), data enrichment and confidence engine.
+CMR+ follows a six-stage process: input, pre-processing, document classification, [data extraction](https://idp-software.com/capabilities/extraction/), data enrichment and confidence engine.
 The only step in this process that involves humans is input, although it does sometimes bring a human into the loop to provide supervised learning and enhancement for Gen-AI and machine learning.

 The CMR+ from AntWorks offers tailored solutions for banking and financial services, insurance, manufacturing, retail and the supply chain.
-They also work with existing Pega cloud environments to provide enterprise scalability, drag and drop, end-to-end automation and centralized decision making.
-Their CMR+ is HIPAA compliant and GDPR compliant.
+The company also works with existing Pega cloud environments to provide enterprise scalability, drag and drop, end-to-end automation and centralized decision making.
+Its CMR+ is HIPAA compliant and GDPR compliant.

 AntWorks was founded in 2015 in London.
-Since then, they've spread out across Europe, North America and Asia, and they have a [team of more than 200 people] (https://www.ant.works/about/).
-Their CMR+ can scan through unstructured content such as tables, handwriting and emails.
+Since then, the company has spread out across Europe, North America and Asia, and it has a [team of more than 200 people](https://www.ant.works/about/).
+Its CMR+ can scan through unstructured content such as tables, handwriting and emails.
 AntWorks' major tech partners include AWS, Google Cloud and Azure.
 AntWorks has won nine notable awards to date, including Best Intelligent Document Processing (IDP) Solution for Insurance 2022 and Leader in NelsonHall NEAT - Intelligent Automation Platforms 2019.

 ## Key Features